Changing the Way You Think About Change

 ** See drop-down menu of UPSG page above.
-Books available at amazon.com.
+Books available from amazon.com.

 The Positive Paradigm Handbook: Make Yourself Whole Using the Wheel of Change

 Dysfunctional paradigms tie us in knots.
 They tear us apart.
 They drive us crazy.
 They push us to murder and even suicide.

 To survive intact, we must cleave to the essence of the perennial philosophy.
 The Positive Paradigm of Change is a snapshot of the essential truth which the world’s great religions share in common.
 It offers us a way out of global madness.
 It gives us a means for restoring sanity to our world outlook.